valancej/documentation/_general/account/organizations.md

 If you need to change the team settings (e.g., the name or the role), hover over the team card and click the gear icon showing on the right hand side.

-### Managing team settings
+### Managing Team Settings
-By going to _Edit Team Settings_ for a specific team you are able to
+By going to _Edit Team Settings_ for a specific team you are able to:
 * Rename a team
 * Change the role of a team
 * Delete a team

 ![Creating a Team]({{ site.baseurl }}/images/administration/manage_team_settings.png)

-### Adding Projects to teams
+### Adding Projects To Teams

-Projects can be added it to any of your teams by members of the _Owners_ or _Managers_ team.
-Members of the _Owners_ and _Managers_ team will have access to all projects by default.
+Projects can be assigned to any team in your organization, but only _Owners_ and _Managers_ are able to do so.
+By default, _Owners_ and _Managers_ have permission to view all projects regardless of team assignments, as well.

 ![Adding a project to a team]({{ site.baseurl }}/images/administration/add_projects_to_teams.gif)

 ## Removing A User From All Teams And Projects

 To remove a team member from all organization teams and projects, click into your team management page.
-At the top, you will see a link for "Show all Members".
+At the top, you will see a link for "Show All Members".

-From the "Show all Members" screen, changes to a any team member will apply to all teams and projects, organization-wide.
+From the "Show All Members" screen, changes to any team member will apply to all teams and projects, organization-wide.

 ![Importing a personal project to an organization]({{ site.baseurl }}/images/administration/remove_all.png)